 Have you recently transitioned from renter to homeowner?
-Tell your agent right away if you're in the process of buying a home.
-Your mortgage company will require proof of homeowners insurance before you've even closed on your loan, which means your agent will need to quickly provide you with a homeowners policy.
-Even if you're opting to rent for a little longer but decide to make the move to a new rental location, make sure and tell your agent.
-Not only does your agent need to know your new address, but your insurance carrier does too, so they can be sure your important insurance documents are sent to the right place.
+Or maybe you took full advantage of this red-hot real estate market, sold your house for top dollar, and landed your dream property with that picture-perfect home office space.
+Either way, if you're in the process of buying a new home, tell your agent right away.
+Your mortgage company will require proof of homeowners insurance before you've even closed on your loan, which means your agent will need to provide you with a binding homeowners policy quickly.
+Even if you're opting to rent for a little longer but decide to make a move to a new rental location, make sure and disclose that information to your agent.
+Not only does your agent need to know your new address, but your insurance carrier does too, so they can be sure your essential policy documents are sent to the correct place.

 2. You're Remodeling

-Are you finally getting around to updating your kitchen or bathroom?
-Or maybe you've finished the basement, installed a new roof, or built an addition to your master bedroom.
-Renovations like these need to be reported to your insurance agent, as they all affect your coverage.
-You want to make sure all square footage and finishes are accounted for under your homeowners policy so that if something were to happen to them, they'd be covered for the right amount.
+Since you've been home a little more lately, you probably realize all the problem areas in your pad that need those finishing touches you never had the time to get around to... until now!
+Say you updated your kitchen with all new appliances or expanded your Master Suite to feature your private, kid-free bathroom.
+Or maybe you've renovated the basement to now include your designated WFH space, installed a new roof, or finished out your attic for a cozy third story loft space.
+Major home improvements like these need to be reported to your insurance agent, as they all affect your coverage.
+You want to make sure all square footage and finishes are accounted for under your homeowner's policy so that if something were to happen to them, they'd be covered for the correct amount.

 3. You've Made Changes To Your Outdoor Space

-With warmer months right around the corner, you may have found the motivation to build a neat backyard workshop, put up a new-and-improved fence, or install an in-ground swimming pool.
+With warmer months on the brain, you may have found the motivation to build a neat backyard workshop, put up a functional privacy fence, or install an in-ground swimming pool.
 All of these improvements add value to your home and certain additions, like swimming pools, may require your liability coverage to increase.
 When you notify your agent about these changes, they'll make sure your coverage is enough to protect the investment of all the hard work spent improving your property.

 4. Your Farm Has Grown